aoriens/news-service/README.md

 psql news -f db_schema.sql
 ```

 3. You may populate the database with test data.
-It will erase old data, but you
+Beware: it will erase old data.
-   make backups regularly, so this won't be an issue.

 ```sh
 psql news -f test_data.sql